-The Training and Qualification Programmes for maintenance personnel were developed based on training requirements resulted from Table Top Analysis and contain the classroom training (orientation, science fundamentals, equipment and nuclear technology and systems training), organised and delivered by the Training Department instructors, and skills training, organised and delivered by the Maintenance Department as on-the-job training.
+The Training and Qualification Programmes for maintenance personnel were developed based on training requirements resulted from Table Top Analysis and contain the classroom training (orientation, science fundamentals, equipment and nuclear technology), organised and delivered by the Training Department instructors, and skills training, organised and delivered by the Maintenance Department as on-the-job training.

-At least once per year the on-the-job training provided by each OJT instructor is evaluated and results are recorded to monitor performance.
+At least once per year the OJT instructors are evaluated and results are recorded to monitor performance.
 All the maintenance staff is monitored by management and supervisors to ensure their qualifications are adequate for the assigned duties.